 Again, penalties were needed to find a winner, with Portsmouth beating Liverpool 4–2 from the spot in the Hong Kong Stadium, while Fulham and South China FC also took part.

 Tottenham Hotspur took the title after a commanding 3-0 victory over Hull City in the final at the Beijing Workers' Stadium, also finishing ahead of West Ham and Beijing Guoan.

-Chelsea secured their second Premier League Asia Trophy title, this time at the Hong Kong Stadium, after overcoming Aston Villa 2-0.
+Chelsea won the Premier League Asia Trophy again, this time at the Hong Kong Stadium, after overcoming Aston Villa 2-0.
 Blackburn Rovers and Kitchee also featured.

-Hong Kong hosted the tournament again as Edin Dzeko struck the decisive goal in Man City’s 1-0 victory over Sunderland in the final.
+Hong Kong hosted the tournament again and Edin Dzeko struck the decisive goal in Man City’s 1-0 victory over Sunderland in the final.
 Spurs and South China were beaten in the semi-finals.

 Arsenal beat Everton 3-1 at the Singapore National Stadium to win the tournament for the first time.
 Stoke City and a Singapore XI also competed.

 Philippe Coutinho scored one goal and made another in Liverpool's 2-1 win against Leicester City in the final.
 Crystal Palace and West Bromwich Albion were beaten in the semi-finals.